ReflectionHLE/ReflectionHLE/README.md

 Catacomb 3-D (The Descent) and The Catacomb Adventure Series.
 - Reflection Wolfenstein 3D (Wolf3D), covering ports of Wolfenstein 3D,
 Spear of Destiny and Super 3-D Noah's Ark (DOS version).
+- Reflection BioMenace (BMenace), a port of BioMenace, aka Bio Menace.

 ## Terms of use